 Looking to get your vehicle wrapped but don’t know what material to choose?
-There a range of different options to choose from including gloss, metallic mate, matte metallic, textured and even chrome.
+There are a range of different options to choose from including gloss, metallic, matte, matte metallic, textured and even chrome.

-Each has different visual, even tactile differences that make your vehicle stand out for a price.
-While some materials are more expensive than others you should always source materials from reputable brands such as Arlon , Oracal, 3M, Metamark and Avery Dennison.
+Each has different visual, even tactile differences that make your vehicle stand out.
+While some materials are more expensive than others you should always source materials from reputable brands such as Arlon, Oracal, 3M, Metamark and Avery Dennison.
 Established brands produce products that are proven to last and come with their own warranties.

 So which should you choose then?
 Let’s compare the pros and cons of vehicle wrap materials to find a best fit for you

 What are wraps made of?

 Almost all vehicle wraps are created using vinyl.
 Vinyl is a popular synthetic plastic with many applications including cladding, flooring and of course vehicle wraps.
 Vinyl is the dominant material choice in the wrapping industry for a variety of reasons.

 It’s key advantages are strength, durability and relative cheapness.
 It is recyclable as well as resistant to moisture and humidity, a real all-rounder.
 All the wrap types listed below are vinyl products.